Energinet-DataHub/energy-origin/doc/guide_3rd_party.md

 This document contains a getting-started guide on how to use the Energy Track & Trace APIs.
 The intended audience for this guide is developers and technical personal, when needing to onboard a new 3rd party client.

-In this document code examples are shown in `C#`, and all request target the demo environment <https://demo.energytrackandtrace.dk>.
+In this document code examples are shown in `C#`, and all requests target the demo environment <https://demo.energytrackandtrace.dk>.
 Client systems in production must target the production environment <https://energytrackandtrace.dk>.

 ### Prerequisites